qUESTIOns AND aNSWERS

 Summer Search is a year-round program that empowers young people to confidently pursue their vision of success during and after high school through mentoring, summer experiential learning opportunities, individualized college & post-secondary advising, and career supports.

-We partner with more than 90 high schools in the San Francisco Bay Area, Seattle, Philadelphia, Boston and New York city.
-Please visit our school partners page to learn whether Summer Search is working with your student’s high school.
+Please visit our school partners page to learn whether Summer Search is working with your student’s high school or program.

 There is no cost to participate in the Summer Search program.

 Summer Search’s comprehensive program is designed to provide sustained, holistic support from high school, through education and career pursuits.
 Each participant is offered:

 - 1:1 mentoring and mentoring with peers facilitated by trained staff mentors

 - Summer experiential learning opportunities during high school that are fully funded

 - Individualized post-secondary pathway exploration, financial aid advising and financial capability coaching

 - Regular text messages exchanges that include important program updates and help your student stay connected

 - Consistent network of support for 7-9 years, from high school all the way through participants’ launching their careers

 - Access to national network of staff, alumni, board and corporate partners for professional development opportunities, including career-based coaching, job shadow days, internships and targeted job opportunities